ourownstory/neural_prophet/CONTRIBUTING.md

 ## Process
 In summary, follow the steps below to make your first contribution.
 If you want to have more details on every step, check out this [beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/#to-sum-up).

-1. Dev install NeuralProphet following [this tutorial](https://github.com/ourownstory/neural_prophet/edit/1166-shorten-contributing.md/CONTRIBUTING.md#dev-install)
+1. Setup your development environment for NeuralProphet following [this tutorial](https://github.com/ourownstory/neural_prophet/edit/1166-shorten-contributing.md/CONTRIBUTING.md#dev-install)
 2. Find an issue to work on by filtering on the label https://github.com/ourownstory/neural_prophet/labels/good%20first%20issue
 3. Pull the latest changes from remote: `git pull upstream main`
 4. Push changes to your fork: `git push origin main`